0xAvier/Sub/doc/general_architecture.md

 ## Main elements

-* `Game Engine`: This entity is the main class of the program.
+* `GameEngine`: This entity is the main class of the program.
 It handles the game (its rules, its proceedings, etc.).
-* `Event Engine`: Gets notifications from the `Game Engine` at each event, and dispatches them to other entities.
+* `EventEngine`: Gets notifications from the `GameEngine` at each event, and dispatches them to other entities.
-                    *Must be only one `Event Engine` for each `Game Engine`.*
+                    *Must be only one `EventEngine` for each `GameEngine`.*
-* `UI Engine` : Manage an interface of any kind (can be a graphical interface, a console interface, etc.).
-An interface is notified of game events by the `Event Engine`. *There can be as many interfaces as wanted.*
+* `UIEngine` : Manage an interface of any kind (can be a graphical interface, a console interface, etc.).
+An interface is notified of game events by the `EventEngine`. *There can be as many interfaces as wanted.*
 * `Player` : Represents either a human player or an AI.
-Players are notified by the game for each game-related event (`card played`, `bidded`, etc.) and will we asked to play cards and to bid.
-A player can also asynchronously communicate to the `Game Engine` for events like `coinche`.
+Players are notified by the game for each game-related event (`card played`, `bidded`, etc.) and will be asked to play cards and to bid.
+A player can also asynchronously communicate to the `GameEngine` for events like `coinche`.
-                *There may be up to four players per `Game Engine`.*
+                *There may be up to four players per `GameEngine`.*

-## `Game Engine` and `Event Engine`
+## `GameEngine` and `EventEngine`

-The `Game Engine` is the first thing that must be instantiated.
-Then we can create an `Event Engine` and register it to the `Game Engine`:
+The `GameEngine` is the first thing that must be instantiated.
+Then we can create an `EventEngine` and register it to the `GameEngine`:
 ```
 game = GameEngine()
 evt = EventEngine()